Remembering LTJG David Christian and the Crew of VR703 Remembering The Men From VAW-13

 Plane: A4-E Skyhawk (Buno: 151144 Modex: NE348)

-Carrier: USS Midway CVA-41
+Carrier: U.S.S.
+Midway CVA-41

 Call Sign: Law Case 348